Motus.cars makes buying a car as easy as a click

 - a cost of vehicle ownership calculator;

-- ability to refine searches with 13 different search filters by for example, province, colour, transmission, fuel type, and specific vehicle features;
+- ability to refine searches with 13 different search filters by, for example, province, colour, transmission, fuel type, down to specific vehicle features;

 - the ability to add cars to your favourites, making browsing easier;

-- four different contact methods allowing shoppers to inquire via an enquiry form, a phone call, WhatsApp chat or a please-call-me request;
+- four different contact methods allowing shoppers to inquire via a form, a phone call, WhatsApp chat or a please-call-me request;

 - booking a service online at any Motus franchised dealers nationwide;